cobbland/cobb.land/posts/best-of-2025.md

 possed: https://dice.camp/@cobb/115738509230247660
 ---

-Looking back on the twenty twenty-five as I was making this list, I kept thinking of things I wanted to put on it, only to realize they're from two thousand twenty-four.
+Looking back on twenty twenty-five as I was making this list, I kept thinking of things I wanted to put on it, only to realize they're from two thousand twenty-four.
 This past year has blown by without so much as a hi-how-are-you.
 But here we are: Some of my favorite things.

 Please let me know everything I got wrong.